-- It should be appropriate to develop this site for more vulnerable purposes given its location within Flood Zone 1.
-Ochre Dike present onsite should be kept in place and remain unobstructed and be included within a blue green corridor. - There should be no development within 8 metres of the banks of Ochre Dike to allow for access to the watercourse for maintenance activities. - Modelling of Ochre Dike should be carried out to inform on potential current and future flood risk to the site. - There is potential residual risk to the site from a blockage of the culvert beneath the A6135.
-This risk should be considered as part of a site-specific FRA. - Groundwater conditions at the site should be investigated further as part of a sitespecific FRA.
+- Current and future risk from the ordinary watercourse must be fully modelled to ascertain the fluvial risk to the site.
+Assuming built development can avoid the modelled 1% AEP event plus climate change flood extent, it should be possible for the site to pass the exception test.
+No development should take place within 8 metres of the channel banks of the watercourse. - Groundwater conditions across some areas of the site should be investigated further as part of a site-specific FRA.
 This may need to include for ground survey, including percolation testing to fully ascertain groundwater conditions at the site. - Any FRA should be carried out in line with the latest versions of the NPPF; FRCC-PPG; EA online guidance; the SCC Local Plan and national and local SuDS policy and guidelines. - Throughout the FRA process, consultation should be carried out with the following, where applicable, the local planning authority; the lead local flood authority; emergency planning officers; the Environment Agency; Yorkshire Water; the highways authorities; and the emergency services.